solarwinds/uamsclient-chef/cookbooks/uamsclient/README.md

 | `node['uamsclient']['uams_metadata']` | Specifies the role for client - in most cases default value is valid one |
 | `node['uamsclient']['uams_https_proxy'] ` | Specifies HTTPS proxy used by the UAMS Client and its plugins |
 | `node['uamsclient']['remove_installer']` | If installer package should be removed after the installation (default: true) |

+You have the option to set an HTTPS proxy through the use of the `uams_https_proxy` attribute.
+Simply define this attribute to point to your desired HTTPS proxy.
+Remember that the `uams_https_proxy` attribute sets HTTPS proxy only for the connections established by the UAMS Client and its plugins.
+To use HTTPS proxy during installation set up HTTPS proxy on your machine so that chef will be able to use it.